Alejogb1/job-board/blog-data/why-is-deployed-returning-undefined-in-truffle.md

 id: "why-is-deployed-returning-undefined-in-truffle"
 ---

-Okay, let's tackle this.
-The frustration of `deployed()` returning `undefined` in Truffle is something I’ve definitely encountered, and I've seen it trip up countless developers.
+,  The frustration of `deployed()` returning `undefined` in Truffle is something I’ve definitely encountered, and I've seen it trip up countless developers.
 It's rarely a simple "oops," but more a confluence of factors, typically centered around misunderstanding the lifecycle of contract deployments and how Truffle interacts with the underlying Ethereum Virtual Machine (evm).
 Let's break it down, drawing from my experience working on several complex decentralized applications over the years.

 The core issue lies in how `deployed()` operates within Truffle’s test and migration environment.
 It doesn't magically track the state of contracts across all executions.
 Instead, `deployed()` relies on retrieving the *instance* of a deployed contract based on artifacts – primarily the address – stored after a successful migration.
 If those artifacts are missing, corrupted, or if the migration hasn’t actually completed correctly, then `deployed()` will indeed return `undefined`.
 It’s crucial to understand that `deployed()` is an asynchronous operation, and a common error is attempting to access the result of `deployed()` as if it was synchronous.